OduorFelix/Sushi-App/README.md

 1. `Expo`
 2. `Typescript`

-To Tun in your local environment:
+To Run in your local environment:

 1. Clone the repo
 2.In your terminal, run `yarn install`